-Note to the reader.
-This article is still under development and just represents a discussion I’m having (probably with myself).
-I do not to host any references and try to provide primary source reference links.
-In the event a link is broken below, please let me know and I will try to update it accordingly.
+Updated 11/18/2022 – I found a painting with what looks like honeycomb smocking.
+This article is still under development and just represents a discussion I’m having (with myself) and a research placeholder.
+I do not host any references and try to provide primary source reference links.
+In the event a link is broken below, please let me know and I will try to update it accordingly if the source is still available.
 See the reference section for documentation referenced in this discussion.

 Last year I finished an overly complicated and probably inaccurate early 16th c. shirt (hemd) (for more than the smocking, I will discuss that elsewhere) loosely based on the woodcut Tailor and Seamstress by Erhard Schon, 1525-1530 from Landsknecht Woodcuts: Kriegsvolker im Zeitalter der Landsknechte (Johann, A. G., Enkevoerth, B., & Falke, J. v., editor M. McNealy, 2013).
 In my project, I interpreted the diamond shapes seen in early 16th c.
 German shirts and aprons as honeycomb smocking.
-Why did I think it was honeycomb smocking?
+See my how-to on honeycomb smocking for an explanation of how it is done.

-As I was finishing my documentation for an SCA A&S competition, I had the pleasure of meeting with Marion McNealy and SCA Viscountess Rowan Perigrynne (thanks to a Patreon membership) to discuss research and fashion in early 16th c.
+As I was finishing my documentation for an SCA A&S competition, I had the pleasure of meeting with Marion McNealy and SCA Viscountess Rowan Perigrynne (thanks to a Patreon membership) to discuss research and fashion in the early 16th c.
 German Lands.
 The question arose “was it honeycomb smocking in the hemden (shirts) and schürzen (aprons)”?
-Both researchers suggest that what we see is likely not honeycomb smocking but rather diamond surface or top stitch embroidery on tight small pleats (pers comm.
-July 2021).
-This is mundanely also refereed to as smocking.
-Rowan shared with me her example of a halbschürze (half apron) with tight shallow pleating and a trellis top stitch diamond pattern that lines up well with woodcuts and paintings.
-It helped -inspired my most recent shirt (hemd) project.
+Both researchers suggest that what we see is likely not honeycomb smocking but rather some other embroidery techniques (pers comm.
+July 2021), diamond surface or top stitch embroidery or pattern darning on tight small pleats or mixture methods.
+Rowan shared with me her example of a halbschürze (half apron) with tight shallow pleating and a trellis top stitch diamond pattern that lines up well with woodcuts and paintings (https://rowantreeworkshop.com.au/16thc-halbschurze-apron/2019/).
+It inspired a shirt (hemd) project.

 There is a lot of imagery of shirts and aprons with diamond patterns in the edges, collars, and sleeves of early 16th-century German Lands.
 These images include paintings, carvings, woodcuts, and drawings.

-I am aware of only one extant example of honeycomb smocking, a boy’s shirt from Alpirsbach Abbey located at Alpirsbach in Baden-Württemberg, Germany, from the second half of the 16th century.
-The honeycomb smocking is inside a shirt sleeve cuff, which creates a narrowing like elastic (Fingerlin, 2001, p.
+I am aware of only one extant example of honeycomb smocking in a shirt, a boy’s shirt from Alpirsbach Abbey located at Alpirsbach in Baden-Württemberg, Germany, from the second half of the 16th century.
+The smocking is inside a shirt sleeve cuff, which creates a narrowing like elastic (Fingerlin, 2001, p.
 753) (see below).
 It is not visible on the outside of the sleeve, and the method is not the same technique where threads run along the other side of the pleat to travel to the next row.
 Additionally, it occurs a bit later than the height of the popularity of the diamond embroidered styles seen in German Lands (1500-1535).
 However, this example shows a smocking technique similar to modern honeycomb smocking existed, and it was used on shirts for shape around this time.
-Is it possible it was more widely used in garb, and there are just not extant survivors?
-Shirts and smocks, and clothing in were used and reused, and recycled into other things like rags and paper.
+Is it possible it was more widely used in clothing, and there are just no extant survivors?
+Shirts and smocks and clothing were used and reused and recycled into other things like rags and paper.
+Check out – https://www.kloster-alpirsbach.de/en/interesting-amusing/collection/clothing-from-alpirsbach-monastery#img-pagewide-3

-There is an example of surface embroidery or top stitch on pleats in an extant garment at the Museum of London.
-It is suggested to be a wool cuff found at in an archaeological site on Worship Street, Finsbury, London (1500-1599).
+There is an example of embroidery on pleats in an extant garment at the Museum of London.
+From the available pictures and info, it is not clear if it is a top-stitch or a darned pattern, maybe probably darned?
+It is suggested to be a wool cuff found at an archaeological site on Worship Street, Finsbury, London (1500-1599).
 Although it is not a German example the pattern is very close to patterns available in German Modelbücher 1524-1556: a compilation of eight German needlework and weaving pattern books (McNealy, 2018) and it visually is close to a lot of the imagery of the time.

 The woodcuts and drawings, in particular, tend to look similar to a modern honeycomb smocking on initial evaluation.
 Many creators have interpreted the pattern as honeycomb smocking and created 16th c.
 German shirts and aprons in this manner, including myself.
-In my discussions with researchers the topic of the “community” effecting accepted styles seen in reenactment comes up a lot.
-Marion McNealy pointed out that early on before the internet, often times people recreating garb for Landsknecht reenactment were relying on photocopies of woodcuts which which lack the detail (pers. com.
+In my discussions with researchers, the topic of the “community” affecting accepted styles seen in reenactment comes up a lot.
+Marion McNealy pointed out that early on before the internet, often times people recreating garb for Landsknecht reenactment were relying on photocopies of woodcuts which lack detail (pers. com.
 September 2021).

-Looking back at my own work before I got involved with an organized reenactment community, I made a lot of garb with top stitch pleat-work.
-I noticed over the last couple years I did more and more honeycomb smocking styled garb.
-Which got me questioning if my involvement with reenactment groups lead me down the path to honeycomb smocking?
+Looking back at my own work before I got involved with an organized reenactment community, I made a lot of garb with back stitch/ top stitch pleat-work.
+I noticed over the last couple of years I did more and more honeycomb smocking styled costumes.
+Which got me questioning if my involvement with reenactment groups led me down the path to honeycomb smocking or research.
 Honeycomb smocking is popular in some Landsknecht reenactment circles, and for a while there I was going that route in my sewing adventures.
-However, I have veered back into the interest in middle class 16th c.
+However, I have veered back into the interest in middle-class 16th c.
 German garb.
-None the less, this discussion and realization got me questioning my assumptions.
+Nonetheless, this discussion and realization got me questioning my assumptions.

 When you look at the base of the pattern formed in honeycomb smocking, you see the pleats will be spaced at the widest point of the end of the design.

 Upon closer examination of famous woodcuts and drawings, I noticed that the pattern is not always clearly uniform.
 Unfortunately, woodcuts and prints don’t always have the detail needed for a thorough assessment.
-When you look at paintings, there is no evidence of honeycomb smocking I have found.
-Generally, when you enlarge an image of a painting, there is evidence for top stitched patterns on tight pleat-work.
+There could always be a gathered stitch at the base of the embroidery changing the pattern, so there is no way to be sure.
+When you look at paintings, there is no clear evidence of honeycomb smocking I have found.
+Generally, when you enlarge an image of a painting, there is evidence for pattern darning or top-stitched patterns on tight pleat-work or shirring.

-It could be that the honeycomb smocked style was a style worn by lower classes or Landskencht and ladies of the tross.
-Perhaps that is why there are no paintings showing details and no extant finds of honeycomb smocking in aprons and shirts.
+It could be that the honeycomb smocked style was a style worn by lower classes or Landsknecht and ladies of the tross in the 16th c.
+Perhaps that is why there are no clear paintings showing details and no extant finds of honeycomb smocking in aprons and shirts.
 Honeycomb smocking has a very elastic quality to it and could be useful in clothing worn by people that are performing more manual work outside.
+Simple pattern shirring also can be done in diamond patterns and could be the method used to create those repeating patterns seen in the woodcut aprons and shirts, it may still keep some elastic properties.

-If you know of awesome examples, primary resources, or want to discuss anything presented in this article feel free to contact me and send it my way, contact me!
+If you know of awesome examples, or primary resources, or want to discuss anything presented in this article feel free to contact me and send it my way, contact me!
+Also if you know the names for that style of folk shirring or have sources or want to share your work please hit me up!

 Barich, K., & McNealy, M. (2015).
 Drei Schnittbücher: Three Austrian Master Tailor Books of the 16th Century.
 Nadel und Faden Press.
 Print.